rugk/borg-cron-helper/README.md

 ### 5. Setup MySQL dump (optional)

 The [`databasedump.sh`](tools/databasedump.sh) script can be used to dump your database(s) into a dir before executing the backup.
-You can do this either directly before running the backup by including the content of [`databasedump.sh`](tools/databasedump.sh) in your config file, or you can setup a new cron job using another user, who is allowed to dump the databases into a dir.
+You can do this either directly before running the backup by including [`databasedump.sh`](tools/databasedump.sh) in your config file, or you can setup a new cron job using another user, who is allowed to dump the databases into a dir.
 The cron job should, of course, be executed before executing the actual backup.

 ### 6. Setup cron/anacron

-Finally test the backup process,before you add the scripts into cron (use the `crontab -e` command to edit the files):
+Finally test the backup process.
+Then add the cron entry for the script (use the `crontab -e` command to edit the files):
 ```
 # daily backup at midnight
 00 00 * * * /path/to/borgcron_starter.sh >> /var/log/borg/allbackups.log 2>&1